Schedule

 We’re glad you’ll be stepping across the literal threshold into our residence halls – and the metaphorical threshold, into a world of possibility.

-Admissions guides will greet and convene tours outside the front entrance of the residence hall.
+Tours will convene outside the front entrance of the residence hall.
 In the event of rain, guests will meet in the parlor area.

 Where are Bostwick and Johnson residence halls?